picoCTF/ansible-roles/roles/docker/README.md

 Note that any existing image layers and Docker volumes will become inaccessible when user namespace remapping is toggled on or off.

+### OCI runtime

+By default, the [OCI interceptor](https://github.com/picoCTF/oci-interceptor) runtime wrapper is used along with runc.
+This can be used to work around limitations in Docker's native resource-limiting capabilities.

 ## Role Variables

 ### General settings